 As the future of work changes, humanity needs a new framework through which we can understand our purpose and place.
 Our jobs and careers will no longer define our worth as there will not be enough work for our population.
 We still need a way to structure our lives and interact with our fellow humans.
 Otherwise, we risk retreating to our screen-lined fortresses in fear of the “other” we never took the chance to meet.

-So, as software eats the world, so too must a new HumanOS consume the old if we want to keep up with our changing world.
+As software proliferates through and changes the world, so too must a new HumanOS reform and replace the old if we want to keep up with our changing world.

 We hope you will join us in this human vision of the future.
 If you are interested in participating in the conversation, please visit or view one of our services, read our philosophy through our reflections, or engage our community on Facebook.